Composite Dental Bonding

 Difference Between Dental Bonding & Veneers

 Many people are familiar with veneers due to their popularity with famous actors and actresses changing their smiles to whiter, more symmetrical versions.
 While veneers and dental bonding can offer some similar results aesthetically, they are very different approaches.
 To put it simply, dental bonding is a less complex version of veneers.
-Compared to veneers, dental bonding is easier for the dentist to complete, faster from beginning to end, less invasive and less expensive.
+Compared to veneers, dental bonding is easier for the dentist to complete, faster from beginning to end, less invasive, and less expensive.
 Veneers require maintenance more frequently than dental bonding.

 Benefits of Dental Bonding

-The most obvious benefit of having the dental bonding procedure is apparent when you look in the mirror once the dentist finishes working; your smile is instantly improved and usually after one visit.
+The most obvious benefit of having the dental bonding procedure is apparent when you look in the mirror once the dentist finishes working; your smile is instantly improved, usually after one visit.
 Cracked teeth, chipped teeth, and yellow teeth can lead to self-consciousness, but this simple procedure can change that and increase confidence and sense of self-worth.
 Another benefit of dental bonding over veneers is that veneers require removal of the tooth enamel, and dental bonding strengthens the tooth.
 With that in mind, dental bonding can reinforce the tooth’s protection from infection and further damage.

 Caring for Dental Bonding

-Although long term drastic changes to your diet are not necessary to properly maintain your dental bonding, you should try to avoid crunching on hard foods after your procedure.
+Although long-term drastic changes to your diet are not necessary to properly maintain your dental bonding, you should try to avoid crunching on hard foods after your procedure.
 And your usual homework still applies; continue brushing and flossing at least twice daily and continue scheduling your dentist appointments every six months.

 Costs of Dental Bonding

 Costs for each procedure vary depending on how long the procedure takes, what materials the procedure requires, how many visits the procedure requires, and the amount of work the dentist is required to do.
-It may surprise you to know, but dental insurance may cover some of the costs for these as well as elective procedures as they lead to improved overall dental health and long term benefits.
+It may surprise you to know, but dental insurance may cover some of the costs for these, as well as elective procedures, as they lead to improved overall dental health and long-term benefits.
 If you do not have dental insurance coverage or you have any questions about payment options for your treatment plan, you are more than welcome to talk to our staff at any time.
 Your budget’s health is just as important as your mouth’s health.

-High Quality Care You Can Trust
+High-Quality Care Provided by a Team You Can Trust

 More Information About :